Warren-Crowell House

 The Warren-Crowell House is a historic house in Terrell, Texas, U.S..
 It was designed in the Prairie School style with a Colonial Revival porch by architect James E. Flanders, and completed in 1903.
 It has been listed on the National Register of Historic Places since May 23, 1980.

+The house was purchased in January 2023 by a couple who love old houses.
+The Mansion had fallen on hard times, this grand home was in need of restoration.
+An eleven-month extensive restoration project was completed in December 2023.
+The property is once again a credit to the Historical homes of Terrel, Texas and the state.